Nicholas282787728/CbLab/concepts/preparing-a-bootable-usbiso-image-for-bare-metal-recovery.md

 The boot disk cannot discover the network.

 **Possible solution \(our favorite one\):**
-Ensure that the network cable connecting the computer to the network is working.
+Ensure that the network cable connecting the computer to the network is functioning.

 Upon booting from a recovery disk, you can check the network access by running the IPConfig tool in the **Command Prompt** that is available in the **Tools** category of the **CloudBerry Boot Menu** \(see the **CloudBerry Boot Menu** section of this document for more information\).